Birmingham

 • 13.
 National Sea Life Centre

 Almost as far from the sea as you can get in Britain (which isn’t very far), this imaginatively landscaped aquarium allows a glimpse into Davey Jones’s locker.
-An underwater tunnel lets you view sharks and stingrays up close or you can book a feeding experience with the resident Gentoo penguins, the sharks, or the green sea turtle.
+An underwater tunnel lets you view sharks and stingrays up close, or you can book a feeding experience with the sharks or the green sea turtle.
+The resident Gentoo penguins that greet you on arrival are a crowd-pleaser.
 Children gravitate to the touch pools and other interactive activities.
 Buy your tickets online for discounts of up to 35%.

 Sight Details